DaRealNim/Prometheus/README.md

 Then deploy with:
 `sudo ./deploy [bind/reverse] [PORT/HOST] [PASSWORD/PORT] (RETRYTIME if reverse)`

+#
-TODO:
+### TODO:

--> Add a kernel module to intercept syscalls or fake "ps", "ls", "systemctl", "netstat" binaries to hide all files and processes
+-> Add a kernel module to intercept syscalls or make fake "ps", "ls", "systemctl", "netstat" binaries to hide all files and processes

 -> Make a nc-less version

+-> Improve error-handling, make shell prettier